trumpet, French horn, trombone, bass trombone, euphonium, tuba

 There will be brief sight reading at the live audition.

 All voice applicants require the submission of a pre-screen recording (audio or video; video preferred) by the December application deadline.
 Read the required method for submitting your recording.
 You will need to register and submit your pre-screen by the deadline.
 CDs or DVDs are not permitted.

-This pre-screen recording must be accompanied, and should include representative pieces which fulfill the audition requirements (below).
+This pre-screen recording must be accompanied and should include representative pieces that fulfill the audition requirements (below).
 They do not have to be the repertoire you plan to sing for your audition.
 All works are to be performed from memory.
-If you are invited for a live audition, a staff accompanist will be provided by the Boston Conservatory at Berklee.
+If you are invited for a live audition, a staff accompanist will be provided by Boston Conservatory.

 - An Italian art song

 - An art song in German or French

 - An art song in English (not in translation)

 Note: Bachelor of Music applicants cannot audition for the opera emphasis option until their sophomore year at Boston Conservatory.

 - Two movements of a contrasting nature from a sonata or concerto

 Note: If you are submitting a recorded audition, please make sure that there is no accompaniment and that the recording has not been edited and does not contain reverb.